-McGehee Arkansas LSAT Prep Courses
+TestMasters McGehee, Arkansas LSAT Prep Courses

 Full Length LSAT Course

-- The complete five-volume set of TestMasters LSAT books delivered free via courier, including licensed use of over 6500 real LSAT questions
+- The complete set of TestMasters LSAT materials delivered free via courier, including access to all LSAT questions released by the LSAC (over 8500 questions)

 - Access to the best LSAT preparation methods and techniques in the world

 - Systematic question type classification for all real LSAT questions

 - Written or video explanations for all logic games, line reference notes for every reading comprehension passage, and written, video or audio explanations for numerous logical reasoning questions